ibm-cloud-docs/vpc/vpn-create-ipsec-policy.md

 {: #vpn-using-api-create-ipsec-policy}
 {: api}

-To create an IPsec policy by using the API, follow these steps:
+To create an IPsec policy with the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) with the right variables.